Approachability in unknown games: Online learning meets multi-objective optimization: Setup (``unknown games''), notation, and aim

 \section{Setup (``unknown games''), notation, and aim}

 The setting is the one of (classical) approachability, that is, vector payoffs are considered.
 The difference lies in the aim.
-In (classical) approachability theory, the average $\ol{r}_T$ of the obtained vector payoffs should converge asymptotically to some base approachable convex set $\cC$.
-In our setting, we do not know whether $\cC$ is approachable (because there is no underlying payoff function) and ask for convergence to some $\alpha$--expansion of $\cC$, where $\alpha$ should be as small as possible.
+In (classical) approachability theory, the average $\ol{r}_T$ of the obtained vector payoffs should converge asymptotically to some target set $\cC$, which can be known to be approachable based on the existence and knowledge of the payoff function $r$.
+In our setting, we do not know whether $\cC$ is approachable because there is no underlying payoff function.
+We then ask for convergence to some $\alpha$--expansion of $\cC$, where $\alpha$ should be as small as possible.

 \paragraph{Setting: unknown game with vectors of vector payoffs.} The following game is repeatedly played between two players, who will be called respectively the decision-maker (or first player) and the opponent (or second player).
 Vector payoffs in $\R^d$, where $d \geq 1$, will be considered.
 The first player has finitely many actions whose set we denote by $\cA = \{1,\ldots,A\}$.
+We assume $A \geq 2$ throughout the paper, to avoid trivialities.
 The opponent chooses at each round $t \in \{1,2,\ldots\}$ a vector $m_t = (m_{t,a})_{a \in \cA}$ of vector payoffs $m_{t,a} \in \R^d$.
-We impose the restriction that these vectors $m_t$ lie in a convex and bounded set $K$ of $\R^{dA}$.
-The first player picks simultaneously at each round $t$ an action $a_t$, possibly at random according to some mixed action $x_t = (x_{t,a})_{a \in \cA}$; we denote by $\Delta(\cA)$ the set of all such mixed actions.
-We consider a scenario when the player is informed of the whole vector $m_t$ at the end of the round and we are interested in controlling the average of the payoffs $m_{t,a_t}$.
-Actually, because of martingale convergence results, this is equivalent to studying the averages $\ol{r}_T$ of the conditionally expected payoffs $r_t$, where
+We impose the restriction that these vectors $m_t$ lie in a convex and bounded set $\cK$ of $(\R^{d})^{\cA}$.
+The first player picks at each round $t$ an action $a_t \in \cA$, possibly at random according to some mixed action $x_t = (x_{t,a})_{a \in \cA}$; we denote by $\Delta(\cA)$ the set of all such mixed actions.
+She then receives $m_{t,a_t}$ as a vector payoff.
+We can also assume that $m_{t,a_t}$ is the only feedback she gets on $m_t$ and that she does not see the other components of $m_t$ than the one she chose.
+(This is called bandit monitoring but can and will be relaxed to a full monitoring as we explain below.)

-\begin{remark} We will not assume that the first player knows $K$ (or any bound on the maximal norm of an elements of its); put differently, the scaling of the problem is unknown. \end{remark}
+\begin{remark} We will not assume that the first player knows $\cK$ (or any bound on the maximal norm of its elements); put differently, the scaling of the problem is unknown. \end{remark}